 QR Code with Logo

 We have introduced the possibility to add logo over QR codes and thus the possibility to create QUIRCS (Quirky Quick Response Codes).

-As we stay focused on an aesthetic approach for QR codes, we have gone beyond what other online QR code generation platforms with logo do and we offer the following:
+As we stay focused on an artistic and aesthetic approach for QR codes, we outperform all other QR code generation platforms with logo and now offer the following:

 - all the decorative patterns used to build the QR code design are also available as a logo

 - a large collection of frequently used logos

 - upload your own logo as an image in the following formats: jpg, png and svg.